dthain/compilers-fa25/bminor.md

 a=5; // A C++ style comment
 ```

-## Identifiers
+## Identifiers and Keywords

 Identifiers (i.e. variable and function names) may contain
 letters, numbers, and underscores.
 Identifiers must begin with a letter
-or an underscore.
+or an underscore and may be up to 255 characters long.
 These are examples of valid identifiers:

 ```
 i x mystr fog123 BigLongName55